Lisa Elmaleh

-Lisa Elmaleh (born 1984) is an American photographer from South Florida.
+Lisa Elmaleh is an American visual artist, educator, and documentarian based in Hampshire County, West Virginia.
+She specializes in large-format photography using tintype, glass negative, and celluloid film.
+Since 2007, she has been traveling across the United States documenting American landscapes, life, and culture.

 Early life and education

-Lisa Elmaleh was born in Miami, Florida in 1984.

-She grew up in a small apartment with her mother on a limited income.
+Born in Miami, Florida 1984 Elmaleh grew up in a small apartment with her mother on a limited income.
 Her father was a photographer who worked with landscapes; Elmaleh recalls watching him develop photographs in a darkroom, saying "the magic of the images...stuck with me".
 She attended the School of Visual Arts in Manhattan, graduating with a Bachelor of Fine Arts in 2007.

-Career

 Methods

 Elmaleh creates tintype photographs, learning the collodion process in 2007.

 Her preferred camera is the Century Universal; she uses a Schneider Kreuznach 300mm lens.

 The wet collodion process means that images must be shot and developed while the chemicals are still wet on the plate.

 Many of her photographs focus on Appalachian folk musicians.

 She converted a Toyota Tacoma truck into a mobile darkroom—driving to meet her subjects.

 Because of the time constraints of the collodion process, Elmaleh develops the photographs within thirty minutes of taking them.
 Images are taken and developed one at a time.